GeraldLeikam/tutorials/guides/ownCloud/kerberos_login_setup.md

-# How to set up Kerberos authentication for ownCloud
+# How to set up Kerberos authentication for ownCloud [WIP]
 ## Prerequisites
 * Windows Server with Active Directory (Windows Server 2022)
 * Windows Server with WND Service (Windows Server 2022)